cloudbytestorage/openstack/README.md

-# openstack cinder cloudbyte driver code base
+# OpenStack Cinder CloudByte driver code base

 CloudByte openstack cinder drivers

 In addition to maintaining the CloudByte cinder drivers, this repository has a FAQs folder that can be used as a troubleshooting guide.

 | OPENSTACK VERSION  | ELASTICENTER VERSION | TESTED |
 | :---------------:  | :------------------: | :----: |